petros-d/docs/docs/deferrable-operators.md

 To use deferrable operators available exclusively on Astronomer Runtime, you must additionally add the `astronomer-operator-wrappers` package to the `packages.txt` file of your Astronomer project.

 > **Note:** Support for the Triggerer in local Airflow environments running via the Astronomer CLI is coming soon.
-In the meantime, this means you cannot test deferrable operator functionally locally.
+In the meantime, this means that you cannot test deferrable operator functionally locally.
 If you run a DAG locally that imports a deferrable operator, the DAG falls back to using the non-deferrable version of that operator.

 ## Using Deferrable Operators